socalledsound/nu-scripts/week1/02-functional foundations/w1-v-05-higher-order-functions--array.map().md

 [VO]

-S
+What we're ging to do is code an array transformation.

-I'm going to do it by coding an array transformation with you.
+We're going to take an array of messages and

+[SC]
 const sweetMessages = [
         'how are you doing, sweetie?',
         'what are you up to, sweetie?',
         'would you like to get a bite later, sweetie?', ]

+[VO]
   and we're going to transform it into an array of sweet messages, meaning we'll just add a comma and then the word sweetie and a question mark to each of them.

 [SC]